Key Takeaways:

 What Are FMLA Eligibility Requirements?

 FMLA eligibility requirements cover leave under the Family and Medical Leave Act (FMLA).
-To receive benefits under the FMLA, an employee must have been employed with a company for 12 months, have worked at least 1,250 hours in that time period, and the employer must employ 50 or more employees within a 75-mile radius of the worksite.
+To receive benefits under the FMLA, an employee must have been employed by a company for 12 months, worked at least 1,250 hours during that period, and the employer must have at least 50 employees within a 75-mile radius of the worksite.

-Before they decide to take FMLA leave, employees are able to use paid time off, parental leave, or any other time-off benefits.
+Before they decide to take FMLA leave, employees can use paid time off, parental leave, or other time-off benefits.
 This is usually beneficial for employees as it means they can still bring in some income.

 FMLA Eligibility